 Having played so many different teams by this point -- and having seen some outrageously skilled players along the way -- the NHL "expectations" are now just "aspirations"...and that's a good thing.

 I mean, the players get better -- as a team -- without the distraction of the swirling 'off the ice' parental drama.

 Hockey parents, universally, lack filters.
-As a result, the kids know a lot more about it than you'd think.
+As a result, the kids know a lot more about the 'off the ice' antics than you'd think.

 Conflicts between opposing teams' parents are almost non-existant now too.